 COVID-19 and MS

-MS Ireland has been closely following developments in relation to COVID-19.
-This is a rapidly evolving situation which we will continue to monitor carefully.
-We have consulted with neurologists, our friends at MS Trust UK and other patient organisations to ensure we are providing you with up-to-date, relevant and expert information.
-Below is initial information based on our current knowledge.
-This will be under continuous review as our knowledge of the virus improves.
+Throughout this pandemic, MS Ireland have been carefully following developments regarding COVID-19 and MS. We have consulted with neurologists, our friends at MS Trust UK and other to ensure we are providing up-to-date, relevant and expert information.
+Below, is the information we have currently.
+This will be under continuous review as our knowledge expands and develops.

-Most of the disease-modifying therapies used to treat MS work by suppressing the immune system.
+Some of the disease-modifying therapies used to treat MS work by suppressing the immune system.
 This can make a person more vulnerable to COVID-19.
-As this is a new virus we do not have major information in relation to people on MS treatments who get the virus.
+Please find information on the various medications below.

-It is important not to stop MS treatments as this can result in a rebound relapse in the following weeks or months, which can be severe.
+It is important not to stop MS treatments without instruction to do so by your neurologist as this can result in a rebound relapse in the following weeks or months, which can be severe.
 Individual treatment decisions should be discussed with your neurologist.

 If you have a confirmed case of COVID-19 please contact your neurology team for advice on stopping your medicine.